 Chris, “Yeah, yeah, I know.
 It’s not ambition, it’s jealousy,” she whaps me on the head, I roll and kick her.

-Soon we have a sparring match on the rocky ground, dirt flies, we do some minor battering for five minutes then sit down for a drink of water.
+Soon we have a sparring match on the rocky ground, dirt flies, minor battering for five minutes then sit down for a drink of water.

 “That was kind of fun.
 Rockin’ in the Rockies, the battle for Canada.”

 James, “Mother and daughter trading shots.
 You guys are really good.
 You know, since Daphne’s rank test for 5th, I’ve never seen any of you fight.”